JakobGM/astrality/README.md

 * Change your desktop wallpaper when your specific location (given by latitude and longitude) experiences dawn, noon, sunset, and dusk.
 It adapts to the length of day through the year.
 Make your [Conky modules](https://github.com/brndnmtthws/conky) change font color accordingly.
 * And much more...
 An example configuration with several examples is included.

-The configuration format uses the flexible [YAML](http://docs.ansible.com/ansible/latest/YAMLSyntax.html#yaml-basics) format, and the template language uses the [Jinja2 syntax](http://jinja.pocoo.org/docs/2.10/), which is easy to get started with, but allows complex templating for those inclined.
+The configuration format uses the flexible [YAML](http://docs.ansible.com/ansible/latest/YAMLSyntax.html#yaml-basics) format, and the template language uses the [Jinja2 syntax](http://jinja.pocoo.org/docs/2.10/), which is easy to get started with, but allows complex templating for those who need it.

 It is relatively easy to create `modules` to your own liking.
 Pull requests with new themes, conky modules, and improvements are very welcome.

-## How to install
+## Getting started

-### System requirements
+### Prerequisites
-Astrality requires the following system packages: [`conky`](https://wiki.archlinux.org/index.php/Conky),  [`feh`](https://wiki.archlinux.org/index.php/feh), and `python 3.6`.
+Astrality requires [`python 3.6`](https://www.python.org/downloads/) or greater.
+The included configuration for Astrality also contains modules which utilize [`conky`](https://wiki.archlinux.org/index.php/Conky) and [`feh`](https://wiki.archlinux.org/index.php/feh).
+You can either disable these modules or install their dependencies.
 An example installation on ArchLinux would be:

 ```bash
 sudo pacman -Syu conky feh python
 ```

-The default configuration uses the [Nerd Font](https://github.com/ryanoasis/nerd-fonts) "FuraCode Nerd Font".
+The default configuration also uses the [Nerd Font](https://github.com/ryanoasis/nerd-fonts) "FuraCode Nerd Font".
 Install it if you don't change the font in your configuration.
 On ArchLinux, it can be installed with the `nerd-fonts-complete` AUR package:

 ```bash
 yaourt -S nerd-fonts-complete